-“Men don’t cry.
-They don’t complain.
-They’re stoic.”
-These are all antiquated statements, and they are also completely false.
-Yet, a stigma surrounding men’s mental health remains in today’s society, which is a great disservice to the male population.
+"Men don't cry.
+They don't complain.
+They're stoic."
+These are antiquated ideas — and they're completely false.
+Yet the stigma surrounding men's mental health persists, and it's doing real harm to the men in our communities.

-Dr. Hamzeh Badwan, Family Medicine Provider at Riverside Healthcare’s Watseka campus, shares insightful information about why this stigma persists, how men can start to change it, and what types of mental health therapies are available.
+Dr. Hamzeh Badwan, family medicine provider at Riverside Healthcare's Watseka campus, shares why this stigma exists, how men can begin to change it, and what treatment options are available.

 Men Suffer, Too

-Per Dr. Badwan, men are stoic by nature.
-They feel if they complain about something, it’s a sign of weakness.
-That is just not true.
-In fact, men are just as at risk as women and adolescents for things like depression, anxiety, bipolar disorder, panic disorder, and insomnia.
-Statistics reveal that six million American men are affected by depression each year.
-Only 20% of that population will actually seek treatment.
-Simply raising awareness about these facts is a good first step in reducing the stigma.
+Men are just as at risk as women and adolescents for depression, anxiety, bipolar disorder, panic disorder, and insomnia.
+Statistics show that six million American men are affected by depression each year — yet only 20% will seek treatment.
+Simply raising awareness about these facts is a meaningful first step in reducing the stigma.

-“With the human body, if the brain isn’t working correctly, the whole body is not going to work correctly.
-Thank God we have doctors who will treat you to make your life a lot better,” he assures.
-“This really is a quality of life issue.
-Usually, men don’t go to the doctor until their limbs are falling off.”
+"With the human body, if the brain isn't working correctly, the whole body is not going to work correctly," says Dr. Badwan.
+"This really is a quality of life issue.
+Usually, men don't go to the doctor until their limbs are falling off."

 Physical Manifestations of Mental Health Concerns